Plain summary

 Layer Dependencies

 The layers have strict dependencies.
-Retrieval/Ranking sits atop Influence, which sits atop Selection, which depends on Representation.
+Retrieval/Ranking sits atop the two parallel influence paths (AEO and GEO), which both sit atop Selection, which depends on Representation.
 Optimizing an upper layer without addressing lower layers produces limited results.

-A business seeking AI visibility should address the stack from the bottom up: first ensure accurate representation, then verify selection eligibility, then consider influence techniques.
+A business seeking AI visibility should address the stack from the bottom up: first ensure accurate representation, then verify selection eligibility, then pursue both influence paths simultaneously — AEO for retrieval presence and GEO for parametric knowledge.

 Non-Fit